facebookresearch/jepa-wms/CONTRIBUTING.md

-# Contributing to JEPA-Internal
+# Contributing to jepa-wms
 We want to make contributing to this project as easy and transparent as possible.
-Codebase norms are described at https://fburl.com/gdoc/kk9rd2ul.

 ## Pull Requests
 We welcome your pull requests.